SirSgtCire/Story-Engine/README.md

 - you cannot have less players than size of Tarot Game (cannot have five card spread for four or three players)
 - each card in a Tarot Game Round corresponds to which character (in their player position) played the card
 - each card played by each player is that character's answer to the Five-Part Story Structure
+- each card played represents a scene, owned by the associated character, which also asks the Five Questions
+- each chapter is a sequence of scenes equal to the number of players in the round of Tarot, so 3 - 5 scenes
+- the number of subplots in a story is equal to the number of face cards played as the Trick in a round (average between 4 and 7)